droveda/oauth2-openidconnect-course/NOTES04.md

   OAuth2User principal = oAuth2AuthenticationToken.getPrincipal();
 ```

-In practice, Spring Security can handle **GLobal Logout** as well.
+In practice, Spring Security can handle **Global Logout** as well.
 However, Google does not follow the global logout specifications - so I created this logout method to be compliant with both Okta and Google.
 Also note that the downloaded code version includes a post logout url so the Authorization Server will redirect back to the application after sucessful logout.
 It is also a good idea to revoke the access token and refresh token.